West Indian cricket team in New Zealand in 1979–80: First Test

 The First Test was scheduled over 8–13 February.
 The West Indies won the toss and elected to bat, where they made 140, Richard Hadlee taking 5-34 for New Zealand.
 New Zealand, braving the West Indies' renowned four-man pace attack, made 249 in their innings, a lead of 109.
 105 from Desmond Haynes ensured New Zealand had to bat again, but the target of 104 appeared to be too little for the West Indies to defend.
 Nevertheless, determined bowling by the West Indies took the game to the wire, with New Zealand at one stage reduced to 54/7.
 New Zealand eventually won by one wicket after their number 10 and 11 batsmen scored the winning runs off a leg bye.
 The exciting finish was overshadowed, however, by West Indian complaints of poor umpiring throughout the match.
 Michael Holding had kicked the stumps in frustration after having an appeal turned down in New Zealand's second innings, an action which was assured of worldwide attention when it was captured by a newspaper photographer at the grounds.
 After the match, the West Indies' manager, Willie Rodriguez, complained, "We got two men out and they were not given.
 They were atrocious decisions."

-The West Indies then played their second tour match against Wellington on 16 February.
+The West Indies then played their next tour match against Wellington (see above) on 16 February.
 The low-scoring game was won by Wellington by 6 wickets.